Special Educational Needs at Rockingham

 Rockingham Junior and Infant School is an inclusive school.
 We ensure that pupils are included in all aspects of learning and school life.
 Having opportunities such as visits, residential experiences, outdoor learning opportunities and enterprise education.
 Our Curriculum is a curriculum that provides many rich and varied activities and experiences.
 Each year group makes regular visits to places of local interest such as Eyam and Eden Camp.
 Activities are often linked to topical issues, events in the news or local events.
 We aim to make learning meaningful and to promote a real love of finding out about new things.
 Activities frequently inspire pupils to produce work of very high quality.
 Enterprise skills are strongly promoted linked to work around Real Projects (rigerous, engaging, authentic learning) STEM (science, technology, engineering and maths) and a varied range of out-of-school activities are available for pupils to enjoy.
 Teachers plan their lessons well and regularly adapt what they have planned to suit pupils’ precise needs.
 Well-targeted support helps to reinforce key ideas or tackle any misunderstandings

-At some stage of a child’s education they may require additional support for a set period of time to help meet their needs or improve their learning.
-The decision to do this is made by the school and is based on a variety of factors including academic progress, and/or assessments carried out by teaching staff or other professionals.
-Children are identified each half term through looking closely at their rate of progress and identifying ways we can support a child’s progress or accelerate progress.
+At some stage of a child’s education they may require additional support for a period of time to help meet their needs or improve their learning.
+The decision to do this is made by school and parents and is based on a variety of factors including academic progress, personal attainment and/or concerns about a specific area of learning or social, emotional and mental wellbeing.
+Children are identified each half term through looking closely at their rate of progress, both in their learning and socially, then identifying ways we can support this.
 It may also be based on ensuring children have a smooth transition into school or require support when going through significant change either at home or school.
-Some children may require support for a longer period of time to ensure they can access the curriculum effectively and be included fully in classroom learning and school events.
+Some children may require support for a longer period of time to ensure they can access the curriculum effectively and inclusively.
 Support will be planned by school staff and where appropriate by external professionals.
-Children who require support in terms of their acquisition of English are not considered SEND pupils but as they may require additional support their needs are reflected in our local offer.
+Children who require support in terms of their acquisition of English are not considered SEND pupils but as they may require additional support, their needs are reflected in our local offer and in provision maps.
 Our Local Offer describes the range of provision and support available to support identified children as and when appropriate.

 Ways in which teaching is adapted to meet the individual special needs of pupils